JustinPaoletta/my_portfolio/docs/ENV.md

 **Validation:**

-- Account ID: Must be numeric
+- Account ID: Must be numeric (digits only) or empty string
-- Trust Key: Must be numeric
+- Trust Key: Must be numeric (digits only) or empty string
-- Agent ID: Must be numeric
+- Agent ID: Must be numeric (digits only) or empty string
-- License Key: Non-empty string (if provided)
+- License Key: Must start with `"NRJS-"` followed by alphanumeric characters, 10-50 characters total.
+Can be empty string to disable.
+  - Valid format: `NRJS-ebbbb806e4ce754f330`
+  - Invalid: `INVALID-KEY`, `NRJS-`, keys shorter than 10 chars, keys longer than 50 chars
-- Application ID: Must be numeric
+- Application ID: Must be numeric (digits only) or empty string
-- AJAX Deny List: Comma-separated list (optional, defaults to empty)
+- AJAX Deny List: Comma-separated list (optional, defaults to empty array)

 **Required for New Relic to work:**

 - All five main fields (Account ID, Trust Key, Agent ID, License Key, Application ID) must be set
 - `VITE_ENABLE_ERROR_MONITORING` must be set to `true`

-**Features:**

-- 🐛 **Error tracking** - Automatically captures JavaScript errors
-- 📊 **Performance monitoring** - Track page load times and Core Web Vitals
-- 🔍 **User sessions** - See exactly what users experienced during errors
-- 📈 **Custom attributes** - Add context to errors (user ID, environment, etc.)
-- 🎯 **Source maps** - See original source code in error stack traces
-- 🚨 **Alerts** - Get notified when error rates spike

 ### Social Links (Required)